 Updates are being released monthly but these usually only contain fixes or changes that have been reported or requested by Volume License customers.
-Feature wise, it is even more behind than the Deferred Channel, especially when compared to features that depend on Office 365.
+Feature wise, it is even more behind than the Semi-annual Channel, especially when compared to features that depend on Office 365.

 For all channels, any security updates will be released once a month.
-For the Deferred Channel, these updates will not be combined with any additional changes or features unless required by the security update.
+For the Semi-annual Channel, these updates will not be combined with any additional changes or features unless required by the security update.

 Switching between Release Channels: Office 365 Home and Personal

-When you are an Office 365 Home or Personal subscriber of Office 2016, you can switch between the Insider or Current Channel release by downloading the Setup Installer via the advanced section of the Office 365 Software portal.
+When you are an Office 365 Home or Personal subscriber of Office 2016, you can switch between the Insider or Monthly Channel release by downloading the Setup Installer via the advanced section of the Office 365 Software portal.

 Instead of using the direct link mentioned above, you can also find it in the following way;